Revised on 29 September 2020, 12:40 p.m.

 Any substantive changes in this HillNote that have been made since the preceding issue are indicated in bold print.

 (Disponible en français : Ce que nous savons au sujet d’une possible deuxième vague de COVID-19)

-Scientists have been warning of a potential second wave of COVID-19 since soon after the World Health Organization declared a global pandemic on 11 March 2020.
+Scientists have warned of a potential second wave of COVID-19 since soon after the World Health Organization declared a global pandemic on 11 March 2020.
 (COVID-19 is the disease caused by infection of the virus SARS-CoV-2.)

 This HillNote provides an overview of the occurrence of second waves in previous epidemics and pandemics, and the evidence that supports the possibility of a second wave during the COVID-19 pandemic.

 While the term “second wave” has been used frequently in the media to refer to a potential resurgence of COVID-19 cases, in the context of pandemics, the term has no agreed-upon scientific definition.